ad-fletcher/cs143FinalProject/readME.md

 ## 5. Run the Project

-> _Replace this section with your actual run instructions, e.g., `python main.py` or similar._

 Before running the project, you may need to identify the correct audio device index for BlackHole.
 You can typically list available audio devices using the list_devices script.
 Ensure the in settings that audio output is initially set to your Loopback or Multi-Output device.